PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 When you update the field in quantities tab, the same field in basic settings tab is updated.
 The quantity is displayed in front-office if the option “Display available quantities on the product page” in Shop parameters &gt; Product settings is set to yes.
 This value is decremented when an order is placed except if the order status is Payement error.
 This value is incremented when the order status is cancelled, when you make a partial refund and check “Re-stock products” and when you return products and check “Re-stock products”.

+On top of the quantity input, the page has the following wording (new wording integrated by the issue #19454):
+"We advise you to modify the quantity directly in the [1]Catalog > Stocks[/1] section of the back office to avoid stock imbalance." in Admin.Notifications.Warning.
+The link redirects to the stock page on another tab with the product displayed/loaded.

 * **Minimum quantity for sale**: In front-office \(product page & quick-view\), this value is indicated in the quantity field.
 When this value is &gt; 1, a message is displayed under the quantity field in front-office “The minimum purchase order quantity for the product is X.”
 * **Stock location**: This field should not be displayed for a virtual product \([issue 9623](https://github.com/PrestaShop/PrestaShop/issues/9623)\)
 * **Low stock level**: You can define a value and choose or not to receive an email when the product quantity is &lt;= to this value.